siobhanlgorman/Sourdough-Bakes/README.md

 ## Fonts

 ## Colours
-* I chose colours which I thought conjured up natural, organic, healthy - so green shades I kept the background neutral white to keep contrast high woth the charcoal text font colour
+* The colour theme is based around the colour of the business logo which is # dark green.
+The other green shades on the site and the are chosen to  and to conjure up the ehtos of the business which is natural, organic, healthy food - so green shades I kept the background neutral white to keep contrast high and the charcoal text font colour is less harsh to the users' eyes than black.

 ## Images